Home Overview Spelling Grammar Usage Translate

 There is no clear bountry between countable and uncountable.
 One Peoplese writer may

-consider a noun countable that another Peoples writer from another or the same culture
+consider a noun countable that another writer from another culture considers

-in the countable category; Peoplese “many leafs”, but “much leafs” is also
+put “leaves” in the countable category; Peoplese “many leafs”, but “much

-acceptable, perhaps reflecting the speaker’s view that tree leaves are not
+leafs” is also acceptable, reflecting the view that tree leaves are not

 realistically countable. “grass”, on the other hand, clearly nocountable.

-And any Peoplese speaker can add plural “s” to a noncountable noun, whether as a whim, for
+And anybody can add plural “s” to a noncountable noun, whether as a whim, for a laugh,

 Song lyrics, "many waters".